guzjdr/p2_continuous_control_DeepRLND/README.md

 ## Project Description

-Implemented the TD3 Algorithm to solve the task provided.
+Implemented the Twin Delay DDPG ( TD3 ) Algorithm to solve the task provided.

 Task:
-    - TBD
+    - Implement the TD3 Algorithm to control the two link arm reacher ( unity environment ).
+    - The agent is able to receive an average reward of +13 (or higher) over a 100 episode epoch.

 ## Environment

+Unity Reacher Environment - Used to train an agent to solve the task described above.
+The main idea is to train an agent to learn to move to target locations within the environment.
+[image1]: ./data_files/exp0_mutli_agent_training.png "Multi_Agent_Training"

+![alt text][image1]<center>**Unity Reacher Multi-Agent-Environment**</center>

 ## Getting Started